Tag Archives: florida

 Reflections on Florida

-I am back in London now and am missing Florida.
-The last week has been very different from many holidays that I have taken before because it was so packed with things to do.
-I tend to prefer the kind of holiday that allows you to relax rather than filling the days with more effort than would usually be required to go to the office.
-Orlando was, however, very different.
-Although the days were filled it was thoroughly enjoyable and felt like no effort whatsoever.
-I really have found a new love of roller coasters and it’s awoken a child-like interest in the theme parks.
-I think the enjoyment of the theme parks was the element I was most surprised about.
+I am back in London now and missing Florida.
+Last week was very different from many holidays I have taken before because it was so packed with things to do.
+I tend to prefer the kind of holiday that lets you relax rather than fill the days with more effort than you would usually put in at the office.
+Orlando, however, was very different.
+Although the days were filled, it was thoroughly enjoyable and felt like no effort whatsoever.
+I’ve really found a new love of roller coasters, and it’s awoken a childlike interest in theme parks.
+I think the enjoyment of the theme parks was the element I was most surprised by.
 Perhaps all these years of believing I wouldn’t enjoy them meant I found them all the more entertaining.
-Of course there was the added fun of there being six people to holiday with.
+Of course, there was the added fun of six people to holiday with.
 It’s a time that I won’t forget easily.

-What also struck me was that the ‘have a nice day’ mentality/philosophy which I often find saccharine and insincere in other American cities was so right in Florida that it made me readdress my thoughts on that whole approach to life.
-It adds to the whole experience and really does go to prove that just being nice to others can help make somebody else’s day all the brighter.
+What also struck me was that the ‘have a nice day’ mentality/philosophy, which I often find saccharine and insincere in other American cities, was so right in Florida that it made me readdress my thoughts on that whole approach to life.
+It adds to the whole experience and really proves that just being nice to others can help make somebody else’s day all the brighter.

 On this day…